Javier Senosiain: Career

-Javier Senosiain is the most clear exponent of Organic Architecture in Mexico.
-He has a philosophy that seeks harmony between our natural habitat and the world.
-Senosiain's work is characterized by a rapprochement with nature, curved structures, and most importantly work that is kinder to the environment.
-He has focused his projects and research from Bio-architecture to organic architecture, which are terms explored in the origin of Frank Lloyd Wright, Antoni Gaudi, and Juan O’Gorman foundations.
+Senosiain has focused his projects and research from Bio-architecture to organic architecture.

 Senosiain mentions in several interviews the influences in his work, such as Barragán with his imposing volumes and O'Gorman with his organic houses.
 However, it is clear that Javier Senosiain has developed his own unmistakable expression.
 As seen in the way in which he combines volumes that evoke elements of nature such as animals, shells, caves, waterfalls.
 His work includes typical Mexican materials and artistic traditions, and such details where windows become eyes and tiles become scales.
 The value of these characteristics combined with his spatial sensibility is the true remarkable value of his work.

 Currently the architect Senosiain teaches the classes of "Theory of architecture" and "Design Workshop" at the UNAM.
 He has worked, in the field of research, with Ferro-cement for structures and has created structures for use as temporary centering in the production of polyurethane houses sprayed with fiberglass.
 He has also continued his research on bio-architecture.